nmcsr-iscteiul/SIDSH-G12/README.md

 ## Installation Steps
 1. Guarantee that you have Docker installed on your machine (see https://docs.docker.com/get-docker/ for further explanation on its installation)
-2. Simply click on the start file! (start.bat if you're on a Windows machine and start.sh if you're on a Linux machine)
+2. Click on the start file (start.bat if you're on a Windows machine and start.sh if you're on a Linux machine)
+3. Access your website by opening the url http://localhost:8000 on your browser!

 ## Wordpress Users